-A digital collection of fifty ledgers that record the sale of tickets by steamship agents operating in Philadelphia in the late 19th and early 20th centuries.
-The four agents represented in this collection are M.L.
-Blitzstein and Co.; M. Rosenbaum and Co.; Peoples Bank and Trust Company; and Rosenbluth Brothers.
-The steamship ticket purchase ledgers document the purchase of tickets for passage to and from America primarily for the purposes of immigration, but also for leisure and vacation travel.
+A digital collection of forty-four ledgers that record the sale of tickets by steamship agents operating in Philadelphia in the late 19th and early 20th centuries.
+The four agents represented in this collection, M.L.
+Blitzstein & Co., M. Rosenbaum & Co., Pennsylvania Company for Banking and Trust, and Rosenbluth Brothers, are a mix of private immigrant and state run banks, and travel agencies.
+The steamship ticket purchase ledgers are a unique record documenting the purchase of tickets for passage to and from America primarily for the purposes of immigration, but also for leisure and vacation travel.
 Passengers were booked to arrive at various ports including New York, Philadelphia, Boston, and Baltimore.
-The steamship agents represented here primarily sold tickets and arranged passage for Eastern European Jews; however, other immigrant communities utilized their services and are represented in these ledgers.
-The earliest entries date from 1890 and the latest 1950, with the bulk dating prior to 1940.
+The steamship agents represented here primarily sold tickets and arranged passage for Eastern European Jews; however, other immigrant communities utilized their services, and are represented in these ledgers.
+The earliest entries date from 1890 and the latest 1950, with the bulk dated prior to 1940.

 For Americans with Disabilities Act (ADA) accommodation, including help with reading this content, please contact email@example.com .